Skip to main content

 4

 Consider the following example.
-The Left and Right inputs are joined on the first column using a Left Unique join.
-Note that the first Left record (A,1) is joined to all the "A" records of the Right input, but the second Left record (A,2) is skipped:
+The Left and Right inputs are joined on the first column using a Right Unique join.
+Note that the first Right record (A,10) is joined to all the "A" records of the Left input, but the second and third Right records (A,10 and A,20) are skipped.

 Left